openshift/ci-tools/cmd/ci-secret-generator/README.md

 # CI-Secret-Generator

-This tool aims to automate the process of deployment of secrets to Bitwarden while also providing a platform to document the commands used to generate these secrets.
+This tool automates the process of deployment of secrets while also providing a platform to document the commands used to generate them.

+## Target

+Different output targets are supported, which can be specified with the `--target` command-line option.

+### `validate`

+Verifies that the configuration is well-formed in respect to itself and the [`ci-secret-bootstrap`](../ci-secret-bootstrap) configuration, which has to be specified with the `--bootstrap-config` parameter.

+### `file`

+Executes the input commands and writes debug output to a local file.
+A temporary file is used unless the `--output-file` parameter is specified.

+### `bitwarden`

+Currently the secret back end used in production.
+Secrets are stored in field/attachment/password elements in Bitwarden depending on their size requirements.

+For attributes, `password` is the only valid name which is accepted.

-## Args and config.yaml
+## Arguments and `config.yaml`

-The tool expects a configuration like the one below which specifies the mapping between the `itemName`+`attributeName`/`attachmentName`/`fieldName` and the command used to generate the secret.
+The tool expects a configuration like the one below which specifies the mapping between the `itemName`+`attributeName`/`attachmentName`/`fieldName` and the command used to generate the content of the item.

-The output of the command is stored into Bitwarden as the contents of the field/attachment/password.
+The output of the command is stored into the secret back end as the contents of the field/attachment/password.

-`password` is the only valid name which is accepted for an attribute

 ```yaml
 - item_name: first_item